drklrd/react-osm-auth/README.md

 # react-osm-auth

-A React component for authentication with [OpenStreetMap](http://www.openstreetmap.org/) over OAuth.
+A React component for authentication with [OpenStreetMap](http://www.openstreetmap.org/).
 This is based on [osm-auth](https://github.com/osmlab/osm-auth) created by osmlab.

 ### Installation